Progressive Conservative Party of Ontario: 2018 to present: Doug Ford government

 On March 10, 2018, former Toronto city councillor Doug Ford, the brother of the late former mayor of Toronto Rob Ford and son of the late former MPP Doug Ford Sr., was elected as leader of the PC Party, narrowly defeating runner-up Christine Elliott on the third ballot with 50.6% of allocated points, although Elliot had more votes.
 Due to not having a seat in the legislature, Ford chose to have Vic Fedeli remain as leader of the opposition before the 2018 election.

 On June 7, 2018, Ford led the PCs to a majority government.
 The Tories won 76 of 124 seats and 40.5% of the vote.

 In the 2022 Ontario general election, Ford led the PCs to another victory, winning with an increased majority.

 In early 2025, Ford called for an early snap election; he led the party to a historic third victory, winning with a slightly decreased majority.

 Ideology and principles

 Ideology

-The Ontario PC Party is a centre-right conservative political party.
+The Ontario PC Party is a centre, centre-right, and right-wing conservative political party.
 In recent years, the PC Party has repeatedly campaigned on the following policies: